isard-vdi/isard-flock/README.md

 Many tests have to be done to have it in production.
 We will try to update here the progress.

+- 2020-02-11: Working master and replica node in production cluster using isard-flock-iso and ESP8266 espurna flashed devices as stonith fencing.
+Implementation took us only one morning!
 - 2019-11-25: Created a submodule in isard-flock-iso that will incorporate this isard-flock repo.
 Fixed the iso creation for both UEFI and non-UEFI machines.
 Installing and testing system in real development lab.
 - 2019-07-31: The install script is working with master, replicas and diskless nodes!
 We have also a new repo (isard-flock-iso) to create an iso with all the packages and scripts needed.
 - 2019-07-29: The install script allows to set up a master, replica and diskless node and the master node incorporates automatically other diskless nodes to the cluster.
 Now doing tests removing and adding replica nodes to the cluster.